TommyLucarelli/ing-sw-2021-lombardo-lucarelli-magliani/deliverables/messages.md

 messageType: MessageType.GAME_MESSAGE
 payload: {
     "gameAction": CHOOSE_START_LEADERS,
-    "leaderCards": [1, 2, 3, 4] //the IDs of the 4 drafted leader cards
+    "playerOrder": 1 //the order of the player in the turn "leaderCards": [1, 2, 3, 4] //the IDs of the 4 drafted leader cards }
-}
 ```